AequilibraE/QAequilibraE/docs/source/getting_started.rst

     :align: center
     :alt: Second step

-After selecting the plug-in installation, you will be faced with the question of whether you want to download its dependencies, which are required for using most of the features.
+After selecting the plugin installation, you will be faced with the question of whether you want to download its dependencies, which are required for using most of the features.
 This is necessary because AequilibraE's algorithms rely on compiled extensions, but it is against the QGIS's community guidelines to upload binaries